-If you're looking for a dog who neither sheds much nor has a doggy smell, you don't have a wide choice of canines.
+Dogs that don't shed or smell are hrad to come by — if that's what you're looking for, you don't have a wide choice of canines.
 Some breeds, like the Siberian husky, don't smell but shed like crazy.
 All dogs shed to some degree, but some shed far less than others.
-There's also no such thing as as truly hypoallergenic dog, although some people with canine allergies might react less to certain breeds.
-Some dogs fill the little shedding/no smell bill, but you must take other characteristics into consideration.
+There's also no such thing as a truly hypoallergenic dog, although some people with canine allergies might react less to certain breeds.
+There are some dogs that don't shed or smell, but you must take other characteristics into consideration.

 The bubbly, white bichon frise doesn't shed or smell, but that cotton ball coat requires regular trips to the groomer.
 This good-natured little companion dog wants to be with his person at all times, so he's not a good choice for a person who has to leave him alone a lot.

 When full grown, the bichon frise stands between 9.5 and 11.5 inches high at the shoulder.
 The American Kennel Club breed standard doesn't specify a weight limit although most dogs weigh 12 to 18 pounds.

 This American breed originated in Boston and originally was used for dogfighting.
 The modern Boston terrier is a complete gentleman, smart with a good disposition.
 While the breed standard doesn't list height requirements, the Boston terrier is shown in classes with weight limits.
 Those limits are under 15 pounds, between 15 pounds and less than 20 pounds, and 20 pounds up to 25 pounds.

 Besides the classic black and white "tuxedo" coat, acceptable colors include seal and white, and brindle and white.
 Brindle consists of black striping on a lighter base coat.